 Our goal is for students to leave a session at the WC feeling more confident in their writing abilities; we want them to better understand different strategies for approaching assignments and to develop a clear plan of action.

-We’re not a “fix-it” shop: students can’t just give us a paper and have us make corrections.
-Nor can we edit a paper to guarantee a better grade.
-The worst case scenario is when faculty direct a student to “go to the Writing Center” without suggesting what exactly they should consider.
+But we’re not a “fix-it” shop: students can’t just give us a paper and have us make corrections.
+Nor can we "edit" a paper to guarantee a better grade.
+If you want a student to go to the Writing Center, please give the writer a clear sense of what you'd like them to work on, preferably in writing.